Gardens & Galleries

 Day 13: Tokyo

 Have a final day of leisure in Tokyo now to spend in the city as you like.
-Of course, you can discuss options and sample day itineraries with our travel consultants before departure and our group tour leader during your trip.
-As Tokyo has literally something for everyone, the challenge will not be finding something to do, but rather choosing between the many great options.
+Of course, you can discuss options and sample day itineraries with our travel consultants before departure and with our group tour leader during your trip.
+As Tokyo has literally something for everyone, the challenge will not be finding something to do but rather choosing between the many great options.

 Accommodation: Park Hotel (Artist Room) (or similar)